-According to IFRS 3, the Bank has a maximum period of one year from the acquisition date to obtain the pending information and, if needed, to correct retrospectively the value of the assets acquired and liabilities assumed and, consequently, the result determined on the acquisition.
+According to IFRS 3, the Group has a maximum period of one year from the acquisition date to obtain the missing information and, if needed, to correct retrospectively the value of the assets acquired and liabilities assumed and, consequently, the result arising from the acquisition.

-Based on subsequent information, the Bank updated the fair value of the assets acquired and liabilities assumed, not having determined any material differences compared with the estimated values as at the acquisition date.
+Based on subsequent information, the Group updated the fair value of the assets acquired and liabilities assumed, not having determined any material differences compared with the estimated values as at the acquisition date.